Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 environments (ambient temperature below 90 degrees F).
-The missiles are properly tuned when the [missile status light](../../cockpit/pilot/weapon_management.md#missile-status-lights) (RDR) is illuminate in each station carrying a Sparrow missile for at least one minute.
+The missiles are properly tuned when the [missile status light](../../cockpit/pilot/weapon_management.md#missile-status-lights) (RDR) is illuminated in each station carrying a Sparrow missile for at least one minute.
 After successful tuning, the [RDR MSL switch](../../cockpit/pilot/weapon_management.md#radar-missile-power-switch) can be returned to the STBY (Standby) position.
 The status lamps will